 An artist with a personal universe

-Mokyo is definitely talented and intriguing, after the really touching Something dedicated to his mother (we talked about it in the last Recap’ of the week), the new artist from H1GHR MUSIC gave us a new intense work in a quite different register.
+Mokyo is definitely talented and intriguing, after the really touching Something dedicated to his mother (I talked about it in the last Recap’ of the week), the new artist from H1GHR MUSIC gave us a new intense work in a quite different register.

-Musically speaking, this track is once again pretty hybrid, in its sonority, it can almost be compared to English independent Pop/Rock/Folk, but this aspect honestly doesn’t really matter compared to the signification behind what Mokyo produced.
+Musically speaking, this track is once again pretty hybrid, in its sonority.
+It can almost be compared to English independent Pop/Rock/Folk, but this aspect honestly doesn’t really matter compared to the signification behind what Mokyo produced.

 It’s quite delicate not to do assumption while talking about this track since if it’s dedicated to the people suffering from domestic violence (In the description it’s indicated that “This is for people suffering from domestic violence”), the title is none other than Daddy.
 Even more if we take into account that Something was already on a really personal register.